Classic vs Skate

 You can buy combi boots.
 It’s an OK way to get started, but don’t buy “combi” skis.
 There’s no such thing as “combi” poles because skate and classic ski poles are different lengths.

 Read through our Gear guides to learn more.

 The time you spent time on skis will make it easier for you to learn how to cross-country ski.
 The fact that you know how to snowplow will really help you, but the fact that you feel confident going downhill on skis might hurt you.

 Be very careful.
 I know that hill looks small, but your cross-country skis do not handle as easily as your downhill skis.
 Proceed with caution.
 I’ve seen over-confident downhill skiers get injured for this reason.

 Choose whichever you find most appealing.
 Watch some videos and ask yourself which looks more fun.
 Don’t dismiss classic skiing as “boring”.
 You have that idea because you’ve seen so many people shuffling slowly along the trails.
 Performance classic skiing is fast, technical and dynamic.

-There are excellent skiers who only classic ski, and others who only skate, although the majority of serious nordic skiers do both.
+There are excellent skiers who only classic and others who only skate, but the majority of serious skiers do both.

 Get a free mini book of Tips to Power Up Your Nordic Skiing.
 Use the sign up form in the side bar or at the bottom of this post to get it.